isralennon/MSAAI521/deliverables/Paper.md

 ### 7.3 Future Work

-In light of those findings, future work should focus on improving the performance of the model against underperforming classes which are cyclists and pedestrians, and on further improving the performance against cars and trucks.
+In light of these findings, future work should focus on improving the performance of the model against underperforming classes which are cyclists and pedestrians, and on further improving the performance against cars and trucks.

 Since increasing the size of the dataset only marginally improved the results, we must turn to other methods such as hyperparameter tuning and data augmentation.